rand4505/AES-256-CBC-256/README.md

 Compiled version can be found at http://johnlgrubbs.net/AESDeploy(wFiles).zip

-Registerd with BIS: ERN R105476
+Registered with BIS: ERN R105476